 Whether you are brand new to personal finance or a seasoned investor, there are always things you can do and habits to build to set yourself up financially for a great new year.
-And, about 6 months ago, I posted this financial checklist for the New Year to get you started on the right track!
+And January 1 is the perfect time to start looking at your financial checklist for the New Year!

 I think it’s always super important to revisit our goals and check our progress.
 Remember, we want to use the past to assess our progress against our current reality.
 Meanwhile, our ideals or goals serve as the compass to guide us forward.
 This is the important formula to stay in the GAIN.